 Space Is Limited.

-Fill out and return a Group Signup Form to reserve your space.
+Fill out and return a Volunteer Team Signup Form to reserve your space.

 I loved that the projects were physically challenging.
 I liked knowing "why" we were doing certain projects so that it